orlof/dcpu-admiral/README.md

  return 0
 </pre>

-Admiral does not have different exception types.
-You always catch them all - re-raising exceptions must be done in except handler explicitly.
+Except statement always catch all exceptions.
+If you want to pass-through some exceptions, you must explicitly re-raise the exception in except block.

 <h5 id="3.4">Text Editor</h4>